At a Glance

 ✨Demonstrate Relevant Experience

 Be prepared to discuss your previous experience in social care, especially any roles that involved working with families or children.
-Highlight specific situations where you successfully supported individuals in need.
+Highlight specific skills you've developed, such as communication, empathy, and problem-solving.

 ✨Understand the Role's Responsibilities